tanimislam/howdy/docs/source/howdy-music/cli_tools/howdy_music_cli.rst

 attempts to upload all filenames that match ``Air.*m4a``.

 The other mode of operation, running with the ``-P`` flag without specifying files to upload, attempts to refresh the :py:mod:`gmusicapi` :py:class:`Mobileclient <gmusicapi.Mobileclient>` OAuth2 credentials.
-Its operation is similar to that of :ref:`plex_store_credentials`.
+Its operation is similar to that of :ref:`howdy_store_credentials`.
 These dialogs in the shell appear,

 .. code-block:: console